TieDyeAstronomer/avspec/donts/radial velocity correction.md

 # *Don't:* Radial velocity correction

 If your target star is moving towards or away from you, its spectrum will be slightly redshifted or blueshifted.
-Radial velocity correction removes this redshift or blueshift by editing your spectrum's x-axis after it has already been calibrated.
+Radial velocity correction removes this redshift or blueshift.
 This can be useful in some individual studies, but is a banned procedure for AVSpec.

 There are two primary forms of radial velocity correction: